-For Merlot pairing, match food with the wine body (medium to medium plus) and the acidity (low for a red) and low tannins (avoid salty or fatty)
+For Merlot pairing, match food with the wine body (medium to medium plus) and the acidity (low for a red) and low to medium tannins (avoid salty or fatty)

 Meatballs – Swedish, non-hot Italian, or even Merlot glazed meatballs

-Roast beef rolls (slices from the deli) but without the horseradish or use a very mild horseradish spread Or instead you could use deli-sliced rotisserie chicken breast, teriyaki chicken breast, roast turkey or pastrami.
+Roast beef rolls (slices from the deli) but without the horseradish or use a very mild horseradish spread.
+For alternatives you could use deli-sliced rotisserie chicken breast, teriyaki chicken breast, roast turkey or pastrami.

 Cheeses such as Brie (my preference without the bitter skin coating pairs better) or creamed Brie spread, triple cream, medium or sharp cheddar, gouda, sliced parmesan, smoked provolone or smoked gouda, or Monterey Jack.